 Ruahorehore Stream Diversion

 The Ruahorehore Stream Diversion will comprise some 2,503 m of newly created open channel.
-Again, this will be deigned according to the principles set out in Appendix 1.
+Again, this will be designed according to the principles set out in Appendix 1.

 The existing Ruahorehore Stream is of moderate to high ecological value.
 The Diversion will replicate existing aquatic habitat attributes with a range of suitable stable microhabitats for fish and invertebrates, including the creation of pools, the inclusion of gravel and cobble riffle habitats, and provision for the passage of climbing fish, especially eels.
 As with TB1, stream gradient may make it difficult to maintain (upstream and downstream) fish passage for general fish species, but will accommodate the passage of migrating eels, and other native fish with climbing abilities, allowing them to access the upstream habitat.
 Again, this mirrors the existing environment, in which the reaches of the existing stream to be replaced have a predominance of eels and kōura, and an existing waterfall impedes passage to the upper reaches, in which kōura are the predominant species.